The classical topological invariants of homogeneous spaces: Adams operations in

 \subsection{$\Psi$-modules}

 By a $\Psi$-module, we mean an abelian group $A$ equipped with a sequence of endomorphisms $\psi^k$, $k \geq 1$ such that

 Such operations are usually referred to as Adams operations.

 We need some notation.
 Let $A$ be a $\Psi$-module.
-An element $a \in A$ has {\em weight $r$} if $\psi^ka = k^ra$ for all $k$.
-Let $\Z(r)$, be the $\Psi$-module freely generated (as an abelian group) by a single element of weight $r$.
+An element $a \in A$ has {\em weight $r$} (for some non-negative integer $r$) if $\psi^ka = k^ra$ for all $k$.
+Let $\Z(r)$ be the $\Psi$-module freely generated (as an abelian group) by a single element of weight $r$.
 In this notation

 as $\Psi$-modules (where $\tilde{\K}^0(X)$ denotes the usual reduced K-theory of $X$).
 We also use the notation

 Here is an example which is important for us.
 We take for granted the usual theory of $\Lambda$-rings (see \cite{MR0244387}).
 Let $R$ be a $\Lambda$-ring with augmentation ideal $I$ and suppose $I^2 = 0$.
 Then as a ring